Antonio Giarola: Biography

-He was one of the founders of the Accademia d'Arte Circense in Verona (1988), where he taught Circus History (1988-1989).
-He directed the City of Verona International Circus Festival (1992-1994).
+He was one of the founders of the Accademia d'Arte Circense in Verona (1988), where he taught Circus History (1988–1989).
+He directed the City of Verona International Circus Festival (1992–1994).
 From 2009 to 2011 he was artistic director of the Salieri Opera Festival in Legnago.
 He is currently President of the National Association for the Development of Circus Arts (ANSAC) and of the Circus Arts Documentation Educational Center (CEDAC) in Verona.
 As a Circus Historian, he is the author of various publications and represents the World Circus Federation with conferences in Europe, China and Canada, he also participated as a speaker at the La Biennale di Venezia convention with David Larible.
 As a Poet, Historian and Journalist, he has made several publications.
-He was a member of the Circuses and Traveling Shows Commission at the Italian Ministry of Cultural Activities (1996-2002).
+He was a member of the Circuses and Traveling Shows Commission at the Italian Ministry of Cultural Activities (1996–2002).
 He also is the artistic director of The International Salieri Circus Festival, which intends to be the unique competitive festival on the national and international scene presenting a competition of circus numbers with classical music as soundtrack.

-Since 2021 he has been the artistic director of the International Salieri Circus Award, the first competitive circus festival in theater with classical and art music, which from the 2022 edition will feature a symphony orchestra directed by maestro Diego Basso.
+In 2021 he created the International Salieri Circus Award, the first competitive circus festival in theater with classical and art music, of which he is also the artistic director.